 More about Michael J. Nasi: Biography | Recognition | Speeches / Publications | News

 Mike Nasi was named to the National Law Journal's inaugural list of 50 Energy & Environmental Trailblazers.
 He was featured in the Journal's April 27, 2015, issue.
-Mr. Nasi was recognized in 2010 by Environmental Law 360 as one of the "Top 10 Environmental Attorneys in America Under 40" and has been honored in Who's Who — Texas for Environmental Law, in The Best Lawyers in America under Environmental Law, as a "Super Lawyer" (2012-2013) and "Rising Star" (2005, 2010) by Thomson Reuters, and as an "Up and Coming" leader by Chambers U.S.A. in the area of Environmental Law.
+Mr. Nasi was recognized in 2010 by Environmental Law 360 as one of the "Top 10 Environmental Attorneys in America Under 40" and has been honored in Who's Who — Texas for Environmental Law, in The Best Lawyers in America under Environmental Law, as a "Super Lawyer" (2012-2014) and "Rising Star" (2005, 2010) by Thomson Reuters, and was included in the 2013-2014 editions of Chambers USA: America's Leading Lawyers for Business in Environment.
 The Austin Business Journal named him to their "Who's Who in Energy" list in 2013.

 More about Michael J. Nasi: Biography | Involvement | Speeches / Publications | News

 Mr. Nasi authors chapters for the Environmental Law Handbook in West Publishing's Texas Practice Series on Environmental Enforcement, Hazardous Substance Spill Reporting & Response, and Brownfield Redevelopment.
 He has authored articles on air quality, waste permitting, Brownfield redevelopment, environmental enforcement, and other environmental law issues in numerous trade journals and publications, including the Texas Environmental Law Journal.
 Recent articles include:

 - Co-author, "No clear path forward for energy projects," The National Law Journal (February 2011)